Acquaintance Rape Prevention

 - — Reprinted with permission from The Sexual Assault Prevention and Awareness Center, University of Michigan, Ann Arbor.

-GC counseling and health service personnel are available to students wishing to discuss issues regarding sexuality or sexual behavior.
+GC counseling personnel are available to students wishing to discuss issues regarding sexuality or sexual behavior.
 These conversations will be held in strict confidence.